 This analysis of volume underscores the dominance of trading and speculation related transactions on the blockchain, and at first glance seems to be at odds with earlier results that emphasized the prevalence of illegal transactions on the blockchain.
-Most notably, Foley et al. (2019) estimates that more than 46% of transactions are due to illegal transactions.
+Most notably, Foley et al. (2019) estimates that more than 46% of transactions in 2015 are due to illegal transactions which drops to 20% by 2017.
 The difference between their calculations and ours comes from two main sources.

 First, Foley et al. (2019) intentionally drop all exchange-related volumes from their calculations, since they want to focus only on payments for goods and services.
-Since we show above that trading constitutes the main activity on the blockchain, this choice severely changes the denominator.
-Second, the estimate of volume in Foley et al. (2019) is based on an imputed network of illegal clusters where any cluster recursively is deemed illegal if the majority of its transactions is with previously identified illegal clusters.
-While intuitively appealing, this imputation method does not discriminate between real users and short-lived pass-through clusters that exist solely to obfuscate tracing.
-We show in Section 3.5 that this type of spurious volume is typically a very large part of illegal transactions.
-As a result, volume imputed by this method is likely to overstate the economic value of illegal trades.8
+Since we show above that trading constitutes the main activity on the blockchain, this choice significantly changes the denominator.
+Second, the estimate of volume in Foley et al. (2019) is based on an imputed network of illegal clusters where any cluster recursively is deemed illegal, if the majority of its transactions is with previously identified illegal clusters.
+While intuitively appealing, this imputation method does not discriminate between real and spurious volume.
+We show in Section 3.2 that the spurious volume is typically a very large part of illegal transactions.
+As a result, volume imputed by this method leads to significant double counting of illegal trades.